awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-test.md

     Setting `price` to `501` violates the constraint on the property\.
 This causes the validation to fail and the same `400 Bad Request` response is returned\.

-## Test Basic Request Validation Using the API Gateway Console<a name="api-gateway-request-validation-test-in-console"></a>
+## Test basic request validation using the API Gateway console<a name="api-gateway-request-validation-test-in-console"></a>

  The following steps describe how to test basic request validation in the API Gateway console\.